 Simple English definitions for legal terms

-Read a random definition: trade discount
+Read a random definition: poaching

 Definition: Youngstown Sheet & Tube v.
 Sawyer, 342 U.S. 579 (1952) was a case in which the U.S. Supreme Court had to decide on the applicability of the President's national security powers on seizing private property.
 President Truman had ordered the Secretary of Commerce to take possession of and operate the mills in order to maintain steel production during the Korean War.
 The Supreme Court held that President Truman lacked either constitutional or statutory authority to seize the nation's strike-bound steel mills (the Court noted, however, that Congress would have had constitutional authority to do so).